 Writing a Blog is a lot of hard work though.
 Research is required for almost every post and the editing process can be endless.
 The upside is that once I research a topic and explain it in writing to others, I often discover that I understand it myself.

-When I was about 18 years old, I had some health issues that kept me from programming for several years and from computers in general.
-Luckily, I had to serve in the military and that kept me away from computers for about 3 years.
+Unfortunately, I had some health issues that kept me from programming for several years and from computers in general.
+Luckily, we have to serve 3 years in the military here in Israel so that kept me away from computers for about 3 years.

 Eventually, I found a great doctor that helped me and I could return to start my glorious programming career.
 I decided I’m going to be a video game developer and my first big game is going to be an Android MMORPG.
 Having no experience in Game development, Android or professional development at all, that might not have been the best decision for a first project.